nyno-kb/python-101/_episodes/02-variables.md

 ## Variables must be created before they are used

-If a variable doesn't exist yet, or if the name has been mis-spelled, Python reports an error (unlike some languages, which "guess" a default value).
+If a variable doesn't exist yet, or if the name has been misspelled, Python reports an error (unlike some languages, which "guess" a default value).

 ~~~
 print(eye_color)